-Every presenter wants to be in the same situation as Tom!
-He was happy while presenting because his audience seemed so engrossed in his talk.
-Why?
-That is because Tom had shared a story about ups and downs.
-He had expressed the contrast in an almost nail-biting environment.
+Many presenters want to be in the same situation as Tom!
+He was happy presenting, and his audience seemed engrossed with his talk.
+Tom shared a story about ups and downs.
+He explained this contrast in a nail-biting environment, where the audience waited to know about what would happen next.
 Yes, the story had served as an awesome introduction, and Tom had everyone’s attention.
 Could anything go wrong?
 Maybe, or maybe not.
 Let’s see what happened next.

-20 minutes of Tom’s allotted time of 45 minutes were over.
-However, the audience’s reaction made Tom so happy that he was not aware of the time at all; he was just pleased that his session was progressing well.
+20 minutes from Tom’s allotted time of 45 minutes were over.
+However, the audience’s reaction made Tom so happy that he was not aware of the passage of time at all; he was just pleased that his session was progressing well.

-The next 15 minutes progressed, and Tom answered a few impromptu questions with much attention to detail.
-Tom was only on his 3rd slide.
-Moreover, do you want to know how many more slides were still not shown?
-Oops, Tom had prepared a total of 25 slides.
+Another 15 minutes progressed, and Tom answered a few impromptu questions with much attention to detail.
+However, Tom was only on his 3rd slide.
+Do you know how many more slides were remaining?
+Tom had prepared a total of 25 slides.

-And that’s the story of many great presentations that start well, progress well, but end miserably!
+And that’s the problem faced by many promising presentations that start strongly, progress properly, but end inadequately!

 If you have attended your share of presentations, you know how many presenters jump slides.
 To make this act of panic more kind to the audience, and also to reassure themselves, presenters often present excuses such as:

-So as you can see, the presenter is doomed if he shows all the slides – and he is still doomed if he does not show them!
-What started as an amazing presentation has turned into a disaster, or in other words, a “lose-lose” situation!
+So as you can see, the presenter is doomed if he shows all the slides—and he is still doomed if he does not show them!
+What started as an amazing "win-win" situation for the presenter and the audience has turned into a disaster, or in other words, a “lose-lose” situation!

-At this point of time, don’t you have all the sympathies for Tom, the presenter?
-Yes, he should have been careful with his time – but he is human, and humans make mistakes.
+At this point of time, don’t you have sympathies for Tom, the presenter?
+Yes, he should have been careful with his time—but he is human, and humans make mistakes.
 So rather than criticize him, let’s look at two ways in which he can salvage his presentation, and come out of this disaster!
-Remember that Tom need not just use any one of these approaches – he can combine parts of both these approaches too.
+Remember that Tom need not use any one of these approaches—he can combine parts of both these approaches too.

-Tom can admit to his mistake and say that he got carried away by his audience’s enthusiasm -- he has to say this in a way that celebrates the audience's enthusiasm rather than blaming it!
-And then he can ask the audience for some more time – of course, if another speaker is scheduled to present after him, then that may not be an option.
+Tom can admit to his mistake and say that he got carried away by his audience’s enthusiasm—this has to be said in a way that celebrates the audience's enthusiasm rather than blaming them!
+And then he can request the audience for some more time.
+Of course, if another speaker is scheduled to present after him, then extra time may not be an option.

-Even if his speaking time does not extend, the act of being truthful will help him win the hearts of a fair percentage of his audience members, and he can then skip slides.
+Even if his speaking time does not extend, the act of being truthful will help him win hearts of a fair percentage of his audience members, and then, he can skip slides.
 But although he is still skipping some slides, this is not considered “jumping”, because the audience is now more involved with his decision.
-Yes, this is not an ideal situation – but Tom is now only looking at making a better ending than a worse one!
+Yes, this is not an ideal situation—but Tom is now only looking at making a better ending!

-To salvage this situation even further, Tom can ask everyone to leave their visiting cards with him – and he can then email them a copy of the slides and set up a phone call with them later!
+To salvage this situation even further, Tom can ask everyone to leave their business cards with him—and he can then email them a copy of the slides or even set up a phone call with them later!

 How can being savvy help Tom?
 Well, if he knows the keyboard shortcuts for a program like PowerPoint, he can just jump slides without the audience being aware!